EricZimmerman/KapeFiles/README.md

 # KapeFiles

+## Please take a few minutes to Read The Friendly Manual included with KAPE for full and detailed information on all the properties in target and module files!
+This will save you time in the long run!!!

 This repository serves as a place for community created Targets and Modules for use with KAPE.

 Please send PRs should you come up with new targets or modules for inclusion in the project!